+International markets are serviced through manufacturers' representatives or independent distributors with product produced in the United States.
 In the opinion of management, the Company's competitive position and risks relating to the conduct of its business in such markets are comparable to the domestic market.
-The Company does note however, that the governments of foreign nations may elect to erect barriers to trade on imports.
-The creation of such barriers would reduce the Company's revenue and profit.
-For further information, see Note 11 to the consolidated financial statements accompanying this Form 10-K/A.
+For further information, see Note 11 to the consolidated financial statements accompanying this Form 10-K.